 As you recall from NEETS, Module 1, the losses in a transformer are classified

 by frequency, as it depends upon the resistance of the winding and the current through

 the winding.
-Similarly, eddy-current loss is mostly a function of induced voltage rather
+Similarly, eddy-current loss is mostly a function of induced voltage

-loss is caused by the realignment of the magnetic domains in the core
+Hysteresis loss is caused by the realignment of the magnetic domains in the core

-frequency of the a.c. increases, the number of shifts in the magnetic field
+frequency of the a.c. increases, the number of shifts in the magnetic field also

-hysteresis loss is greater.
+increases and the hysteresis loss is greater.
 This increase in hysteresis loss causes

-energy that goes into hysteresis loss is taken away from energy that
+energy that goes into hysteresis loss is taken away from energy that could go into

-RF TRANSFORMERS, specially designed for use with RF, are used to correct the
+RF Transformers, specially designed for use with RF, are used to correct the

 problem of excessive hysteresis loss in the transformer of an RF amplifier.
 The

 core is either powdered iron or air.
-These types of cores also
+These types of cores also reduce

 Neutralization of RF Amplifiers